snowkelus/guillotine/README.md

-# guillotine
+#### Guillotine - Framework:

-Guillotine Framework, Formerly a Template Processor for PHP and Javascript / NodeJS / Type Script..
+* Guillotine Framework, Formerly a Template Processor for PHP and Javascript / NodeJS / Type Script..